Voyagers: The Aurora Frequency

-"Yeah, and remember the pizza you left?
+"Yeah, and remember the pizza?
 I was scrubbing soot off the walls the next day.
 You nearly burned us out.
 You have to be more careful, Jeff.
 Big rule of cooking, don't leave it unless it's stew or soup and can simmer for hours."

-"Alright, Julia Child."
+"All right, Julia Child."
 Jeffrey groaned.
-He set up the table for two, and then counted the places.
+He set up the table for two, and counted the places.

 "Umm, Tricia…Nicky's not coming tonight, is he?"

-Tricia spooned the bubbling sauce into a serving bowl and brought it to the table with the salad and dressings.
-"No, he's very busy tonight.
-He's been busy a lot this week."
+Tricia spooned the bubbling sauce into a serving bowl and brought it to the table with the salad and dressing.
+"No, he's very busy.
+He's has a lot of sales this week."
 She said.

 Jeffrey noted the relief in her her voice.
 Tricia had been dating Nicky Rossini for one month, but he was definitely not the man for her.
-Jeffrey thought he was a nothing more than an elegant thug and he hated the way he always snooped around their house and barn.
+Jeffrey thought he was a nothing more than an elegant thug and he hated the way he'd always snoop around their house and barn.
 Nicky was tall, dark and handsome, but he couldn't understand what else his aunt saw in him.
-Sometimes he wondered if she was more afraid than anything else.
+Sometimes he wondered if she were more afraid than anything else.

 "Good, because he annoys me.
 He's always telling me to go to work for him and stuff."

 "Jeff, he's not that bad.
-It would be good to have extra money in your wallet.
+It would be nice to have extra money in your wallet.
 It's only a car dealership.
 What about Colleen?
-She's been ogling you since freshman year."
+She's ogled you since freshman year."

 "Colleen McKay?
 You really think she likes me?"
-Jeffrey asked, suddenly shy.
+Jeffrey asked shyly.

 "Jeesh, Trish, you act like I'm gonna marry her.
 Yeah, she is pretty, really big blue eyes and long, blonde hair.
 Hey, I did go out with her a few times."